Service Dogs Act

 Service Dog Qualifications

-To be a qualified guide dog under the Service Dogs Act, the dog must be trained through an Assistance Dogs International (ADI) accredited school
+To be a qualified service dog under the Service Dogs Act, the dog must be trained through an Assistance Dogs International (ADI) accredited school

 Application Forms for Service Dog Team Identification Cards